carlislerainey/adv-methods/hw/hw1.md

 * Find the integral (definite and indefinite) for the *f(x)* and *g(x)* above.
 Illustrate graphically.
 * Prove a simple claim using the basic definitions of probability, independence, and condition probability.
 * Given *Pr(A)*, *Pr(B)*, and *Pr(B|A)*, find *Pr(A|B)*.
-* For a given (simple) pmf, pdf, or cdc, find the probability of an event.
+* For a given (simple) pmf, pdf, or cdf, find the probability of an event.

 ## Class Agenda